java licensing

 Does Oracle Java SE OTN require a license for non-prod environments?

 If you are developing your applications, you do not need to license your development environment.
-However, if you use third-party applications, the production and development environments must be licensed.
+However, the production and development environments must be licensed if you use third-party applications.

 How to purchase Oracle Java SE licenses?

-Direct purchase options are limited as few resellers sell Java directly due to Oracle not providing sufficient margins.
+Direct purchase options are limited, as few resellers sell Java directly due to Oracle’s insufficient margins.
 You can also make your purchase directly from the Oracle webshop.

 Does the Java Development Kit require a license?